Abbreviations : Report Help

 Sequence identity at the amino acid level between the capsid proteins of isolates and strains of a species is above 90%.

-Apara: siglum derived from the type member of the genus, Acute bee paralysis virus.
+Apara: derived from the name of the type species of the genus, Acute bee paralysis virus.

 Formica exsecta virus 1